 Marijuana use among Midland’s youth population (12-18 years) has declined sharply in the past five years.
 Data from the Midland Youth Survey, conducted by The Legacy Center in 2016, indicate that 8% of our youth population used marijuana in the 30 days prior to the survey, compared to 16% in 2011 .
 Not only has 30-day use declined, but it is well below the national average of 14%.
 The chart below shows 30-day use of alcohol, tobacco, marijuana and prescription drugs, by grade level.

-This is great news, but there is cause for some concern.
+While this is great news, the perception of risk is down among teens.
 According to the survey, only 68% of Midland County youth believe that regular marijuana use poses a moderate or great risk.
-As you can see in the figure below, perceived risk of marijuana is well below the perceived risk of alcohol, tobacco and prescription drugs.
-A decline in perceived risk can be a leading indicator of increased use.
+Teens reported that they believe marijuana is less risky than alcohol, tobacco, and prescription drugs, which could be an indicator of future use.

 Today’s marijuana isn’t the pot of the 1960s, 70s or 80s.
 Tetrahydrocannabinol, or THC, is the chemical responsible for most of marijuana’s psychological effects.
 Old-school marijuana typically contained less than 10% THC, but recent testing of legal marijuana in Colorado found it contained an average THC level of 18.7%, with some retail pot containing 30% or more.
 The tests were conducted by Charas Scientific, one of eight labs certified by Colorado to do potency testing.
 The results were released in a March 2015 meeting of the American Chemical Society.